Course title, code: Materials Engineering I., GAGEBAN-ANYAGIG1-1

 Course objectives:

-The aim of the Material Science course is for mechanical engineering students to understand the internal structure and characteristic properties of materials, laying the groundwork for the knowledge necessary for related material production and processing technologies.
+The aim of the Materials Engineering course is for mechanical engineering students to understand the internal structure and characteristic properties of materials, laying the groundwork for the knowledge necessary for related material production and processing technologies.

 Course content - lectures:

 Classification of materials.
 Relationship between internal structure, characteristic properties, and application areas.
 The main physical and mechanical properties of metals.
 Tensile testing.
 Hardness measurements.
 Charpy impact testing.
 Basic concepts of materials science.
-Derivation of Miller indices, direction and plane Miller indices.
+Miller indices, direction and plane Miller indices.
 Characterization of cubic lattices (relationship between lattice parameter and atomic radius, coordination number, atomic number, planar and spatial density).
 Lattice defects.
 Characterization of lattice imperfections.
 Elastic and plastic deformation of crystalline materials.
 Relationship between dislocations and plastic deformation.
 Description of diffusion.
 Concept of alloys.
 Gibbs' phase rule.
-Derivation of equilibrium cooling, derivation of two-component equilibrium phase diagrams, types, and handling rules.
+Equilibrium cooling, determination of two-component equilibrium phase diagrams, types, and handling rules.
 Types and characterization of solid solutions and metallic compounds.
 Eutectic, eutectoid.
-Calculation of phase and structural elements in two-component equilibrium systems, microstructures.
-Derivation of phase and structural diagrams.
+Calculation of phases and microstructures in two-component equilibrium systems.
 Characterization of phases and microstructural elements of steels and cast irons in the Fe-C metastable alloy system.
-Non-equilibrium cooling of steels, modes of austenite transformation, interpretation of the theoretical "C" curve.
-Isothermal and continuous cooling "C" curves of unalloyed steels and their use.
+Non-equilibrium cooling of steels, modes of austenite transformation, interpretation of the theoretical "TTT" diagrams.
+Isothermal and continuous cooling "TTT" diagrams of unalloyed steels and their use.

 Course content - labs: